Skip to main content

 • Re-validate before using it

-The parser did all that work upfront at the JSON boundary.
+The codec did all that work upfront, at the boundary.

 Next Steps